MeisterBob/PSX_Light/README.md

 Usage
 -----
 If you have your hardware setup properly just open the [Web App](http://gamadril.github.io/BLE-Nixie) and press the button to scan for the device and connect to it.
-Control the Cronixie with the color wheel on the first page and the digit selector on the second page.
+Control the module with the color wheel on the first page and the digit selector on the second page.

 Development
 -----------